 Want to hit the beach?
 Varkala is a busy tourist beach, but still fairly pretty with lots of opportunities for yoga and relaxation.

 Want to give something back?
 Animal Aid Unlimited as a fantastic organisation located 6km out of the city.
 They rescue sick and injured animals and provide a safe home for those too injured to be released.
-They welcome volunteers for as little as half a day, where you can spend your time bottle feeding calves and giving some love and care to disabled dogs.
+They welcome volunteers for as little as half a day.
+You can spend your time bottle feeding calves and giving some love and care to disabled dogs.

 Want to see more Rajasthani palaces?
 Consider a trip to hectic Jaipur and its awesome pink palace.

 Too busy for you?
-We also loved Bundi, a much less touristy option in Rajasthan, with lots of pretty stepwells and an awesome fort overlooking the town.
+We also loved Bundi, a much less touristy option in Rajasthan.
+It has lots of pretty stepwells and an awesome fort overlooking the town.

 Like camels?
-Why not time your visit to coincide with the Pushkar Camel Fair, a huge livestock festival and cultural fete that occurs every year.
+Why not time your visit to coincide with the Pushkar Camel Fair.
+This huge livestock festival and cultural fete occurs every year.

 Want a little more adventure?
 There is a high ropes/zipline course up by the fort run by Flying Fox.